lampmantech/trytond_chart_converter/README.md

 **THIS IS A WORK IN PROGRESS, UNRELEASED FOR NOW!**

+HomePage:

 Ideally, the converter could be internationalized the way Tryton modules are, but to start with, there is a simple `--lang` command-line switch and an array of strings for each language.
-I;ve started moving some of this information to a config file, and I think that there's more Oerp dependencies to be pulled out.
+I've started moving some of this information to a config file, and I think that there's more Oerp dependencies to be pulled out.
 Only the original 'nl' and the new 'en' langs are available for now.